aliok/mentorship-monitor/README.md

 - `000-build-programs` directory contains the list of mentorship programs, including the old ones that ended.
 It also contains separate files for each program.
 - `100-fetch-cohort-activity-summaries` directory contains the activity summaries of the mentorship program cohorts, fetched from GitHub with buckets of 7 days.
+- `150-build-cohort-activity-summaries` directory contains the list of activity summaries of the mentorship program cohorts, built from the fetched data.

 ## Running locally